dwighthubbard/micropython-cloudmanager/docs/design.md

 Design
 ======

-Cloudmanager uses a central management hub that accepts connections from clients and relays requests from the management API to the clients.
+Cloudmanager uses a central management hub that relays requests from the management api to the clients.

-All incoming connections flow through the management hub, the micropython client connects to the management hub and receives commands through that connection.
+All clients of the cloudmanager connect in to the central cloudmanager server.

 ![Architecture Diagram](static/architecture.png)